pmassing/auler.gmbh.acctinfocpt/ReadMe.md

 My decision was to create a custom form to have the full control over the functionality

 and to extend the functionality step by step.

+** Installation **

+1. Install the plug-in

+2. In the sql-folder are two files to install in the db.

+ 2.1 pat_facource.sql -> Is the needed View.

+ 2.2 pat_accountcourse.sql -> The function for AccountCourse

 ** AccountCourse **